Dai (DAI) Market Cap Hits $5.35 Billion

-Dai (DAI) traded 0% lower against the dollar during the twenty-four hour period ending at 21:00 PM Eastern on September 9th.
-Over the last seven days, Dai has traded 0% lower against the dollar.
-Dai has a total market cap of $5.35 billion and approximately $49.51 million worth of Dai was traded on exchanges in the last day.
-One Dai token can now be bought for approximately $1.00 or 0.00003865 BTC on cryptocurrency exchanges.
+Dai (DAI) traded down 0% against the dollar during the 24-hour period ending at 23:00 PM ET on September 10th.
+One Dai token can currently be bought for $1.00 or 0.00003884 BTC on cryptocurrency exchanges.
+Over the last seven days, Dai has traded down 0% against the dollar.
+Dai has a total market capitalization of $5.35 billion and $56.82 million worth of Dai was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.